PX4/PX4-user_guide/en/hardware/board_support_guide.md

 :::warning
 The board support process may be changed and improved over time.
-Hardware manufacturers are encouraged to contribute to this process through the regular hardware call, the Discuss forum or Slack.
+Hardware manufacturers are encouraged to contribute to this process through the regular hardware call, the Discuss forum or Discord.
 :::

 ## Support

 If parts of the board support guide/process are not clear:

-- Ask the community for help on Slack channel `#hardware` or on the discuss forums
+- Ask the community for help on Discord channels under `Hardware` category, or on the discuss forum
 - Attend the regular hardware call
 - Consultancy options are listed here: [https://px4.io/community/consultants/](https://px4.io/community/consultants/)